Manual and Setup Guide for the Residential Plunge All-In

 Drain Information

-- Jet and Filter Housing Drain: When you are facing the tub LED display screen, the jet and filter housing drain is located in the left hand vent.
+• Winterization Drain (Jet and Filter Housing Drain): When you are facing the tub LED display screen, the winterization drain is located in the left hand vent.
 The only use for this drain is to empty the jets and filter housing for storage/winterization.
 If used instead of the main tub drain, there will be 3-4 inches of water still left in the tub.

 Important warranty information